Tackling sexual exploitation, abuse and harassment

 We strive to ensure that reporting mechanisms are known, accessible and trusted and that victims who report sexual misconduct feel safe and protected.
 We have reinforced mechanisms to ensure that cases of sexual exploitation and abuse are reported, using a range of complaints mechanisms, including face to face engagement, mobile phone technology and call centres.

-UNHCR’s Inspector General’s Office acts as an independent internal oversight body.
-To report misconduct, follow the link here.
+UNHCR’s Inspector General’s Office (IGO) acts as an independent internal oversight body.
+Report misconduct to the IGO.

 The SpeakUp!
 Helpline is a confidential independent helpline available to UNHCR colleagues who wish to report misconduct or obtain advice on what to do when in doubt.
 The helpline is managed by an external provider and is available 24/7 by phone, through a web form and a mobile application.
 It offers the possibility to report in complete anonymity.